Montana Cabin Home Tour

 This is such a special place for our family.
 There is no cell service or internet at the cabin and we added satellite TV a few years ago.
 This is our place to disconnect from our busy lives and reconnect as a family.
 We play games, hike, visit both Elkhorn and Jackson Hotsprings, ski at Maverick Mountain in the winter and most of all, we relax and do nothing at all!

-We have created some wonderful memories in this little cabin in the woods and we are so grateful we’ve been blessed to such a special place to gather with our family and friends.
+We have created some wonderful memories in this little cabin in the woods of Montana and we are so grateful we’ve been blessed to have such a special place to gather with our family and friends.

 I hope you enjoyed our Montana Cabin Home Tour!
 Our little cabin is truly a piece of heaven!

 If you’d like to visit the cabin, we do rent it out on occasion.
 You can contact me via email at firstname.lastname@example.org